katalon-studio/katalon-studio-platform/README.md

 # Katalon Studio Platform

-The open source platform to develop plugins for Katalon Studio.
+This open source platform is for developing Katalon Studio plugins.

 ## Basic Concepts